 The MAARC online reporting system may occasionally be unavailable when system maintenance is being conducted.

-Emergency: Call 911 before making a MAARC report if emergency response is needed from police, fire, or medical personnel.
+Emergency: Call 911 before making a MAARC report if emergency response is needed from police, fire or medical personnel.
 MAARC is NOT a replacement for 911.

 Out of state maltreatment: Maltreatment that occurred in another state, and is not suspected to be occurring in Minnesota, must be reported to the state in which the maltreatment occurred.
 The National Adult Protective Services Association (NAPSA) has an APS map available online with information on reporting suspected abuse nationwide.